BenRogersWPG/VSCode-Transparent-Minimap/README.md

 - Allow user to quickly turn on/off minimap transparency using extension setting checkbox
 - Consider removing extension walkthrough, as it works out-of-the-box
 - Examine performance analysis of code to find potential optimizations
-- Consider adding a command to prevent need to restart VS Code
 - Test oldest supported version of VS Code for compatibility
+- **[IN PROGRESS]** Convert images and GIFs to smaller size
+- Add keyboard shortcut to refresh minimap setting changes
+- Create and add social preview image to GitHub project
 - Translate the extension to other languages
-- Convert images and GIFs to smaller size
 - Test on different operating systems
 - Make a better extension icon
 - Write more tests